GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The act of describing a program in unambiguous detail and the act of programming are one and the same.
+The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
+So the whole process is two steps forward and one step back.

-~ Kevlin Henney
+~ Fred Brooks
 <pre>

 </pre>